1979 Woodstock, Ontario, tornado: Meteorological synopsis

-A relatively cool and dry airmass was being pushed in from the north by means of a cold front, into warm and unstable air from the southern United States.
+A relatively cool and dry air mass was being pushed in from the north by means of a cold front, into warm and unstable air from the southern United States.
 Severe weather had already affected northeastern Ontario the evening before with this same cold front.
 During the late morning of the 7th the front had stalled across the Bruce Peninsula, where newer convection produced a couple of weak F1 tornadoes near the towns of Wiarton and Tara.
 It has been speculated that a large outflow boundary associated with these particular storms may have interacted with the lake breeze fronts, thus resulting in the Woodstock and Stratford tornadic supercells later that day.

-The Ontario Storm Prediction Centre in Toronto issued a severe thunderstorm watch for southwestern Ontario at 3:40pm.
+The Ontario Storm Prediction Centre in Toronto issued a severe thunderstorm watch for southwestern Ontario at 3:40 pm.
 The first thunderstorms of the afternoon began forming over Lake Huron before coming ashore in southern Bruce County (Toll, 1980).
 Storm motion was primarily to the southeast, and as these storms quickly began to intensify, reports of large hail began to pour in.
 A severe thunderstorm warning was issued at 6:15pm for Oxford, Perth County and Waterloo Region (Toll, 1980).
 A broken line of intense thunderstorms propagated toward Highway 401 with the two most intense storms located near Stratford and Embro.
 At this point, a tornado touchdown was mere minutes away as they began to morph into the powerful supercell variety, possibly a result of convergence along the Lake Erie and Lake Huron breeze fronts.